euruko2013/site/source/blog/2013-04-10-meet-our-sponsors-wooga.html.markdown

 As they say, they develop social games with love in Berlin.
 They certainly showed EuRuKo their love again this year and we should all thank them for that!

+Also, take a look [here](http://www.wooga.com/jobs/offers/woogas-future-of-engineering/) to see what it takes to join their Engineering team.